What is the equation of the plane determined by the three points \((0,4,0)\text{,}\) \((-3, -6, 2)\) and \((-7, 0,

 \end{gather*}

-These are the two local direction.
+These are the two local directions.
 Then I proceed as with the previous case.
-I start by taking the cross product of the two local directions to ge the normal to the plane.
+I start by taking the cross product of the two local directions to get the normal to the plane.

 \begin{align*}